Construction Site Health and Safety

 Use a calibrated multi-gas detector with a remote sampling probe to test the atmosphere before entry.
 Continue monitoring continuously throughout the work.
 Evacuate immediately if any reading exceeds safe limits.

-Report any loss of consciousness, serious injury, or dangerous occurrence to HSE immediately by telephone for deaths and major injuries, or online within 10 days for other reportable incidents.
+Report any loss of consciousness, specified injury, or dangerous occurrence to HSE - immediately by telephone for deaths and specified injuries, with the written report online within 10 days.
 Retain records for 3 years.